RajatRjSharma/recipe-backend/readme.md

 # Recipe API

-- ### Before starting further please create a python environment first, then install requirements.txt and add a .env with required envs as shown in .env.example
+- ### Before starting further please create a python environment first, then install /requirements.txt and add a /.env with required envs as shown in /.env.example

   ```
   (Add python env)